 Is your cat’s water bowl easily accessible?
 If your cat drinks from the toilet, maybe it is easier for him to get there than find the bowl?

 Where should you place the bowl?
-Elevated locations, locations near your cat’s favorite spots and pathways, locations in clear view, and probably near your toilet are good guesses.
-But you can avoid the guessing by simply adding more bowls and spacing them evenly throughout the house.
-This way, at least a few of them will suit to your cat’s preferences.
+Elevated locations, locations near your cat’s favorite spots and pathways, sites in clear view, and probably near your toilet are good guesses.
+But you can avoid the guessing by merely adding more bowls and spacing them evenly throughout the house.
+This way, at least a few of them will suit your cat’s preferences.

-Having several bowls is even more important if you have multiple cats.
+Having several bowls is even more critical if you have multiple cats.
 Territorial animals, such as cats, are more likely to share water bowls if they are abundant.

 Also, make sure that the water bowl is not near your cat’s food or litter box.
-Subconsciously, cats view food as a dead animal, and drinking near a dead animal is not a good choice.
+Subconsciously, cats view food as a dead animal, and drinking near a dead animal is not the right choice.
 As for the litter box, drinking near his toilet is not among your cat’s preferences either.
 Though, it’s not forbidden to drink from a human toilet, go figure.